chethankmk/Test_Sep3/README.md

 # Test_Sep3
-To have hands on exp on GIT
+To have hands on exp on GIT.